 Double Fertilization in Angiosperms

-Angiosperms are flower-bearing plants surrounding us and these flowers are their reproductive units which include male and female reproductive organs.
+Angiosperms are flower-bearing plants and are the most diverse group of terrestrial plants.
+These flowers are their reproductive system, which includes male and female reproductive organs.
 Each contains gametes – sperm and egg cells respectively.

 Pollination helps the pollen grains to reach stigma via style.
 Two sperm cells enter the ovule-synergid cell.
 This proceeds to fertilization.

 In angiosperms, fertilization results in two structures namely zygote and endosperm; thus fertilization is known as double fertilization.